Gudakalyan1/Gudakalyan1/README.md

-- 👋 Hi, I’m @Gudakalyan1
+- 👋 Hi, I’m KALYAN
-- 👀 I’m interested in data analytics.
+- 👀 I’m interested in Analytics and data science
 - 🌱 I’m currently learning machine learning.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...